|

 Hometown: Jiangyin, China

-Education: Ph.D in Chemistry, Jilin University (2016) Qingkai comes from Jiangyin, China.
+Education: Ph.D. in Chemistry, Jilin University (2016) Qingkai comes from Jiangyin, China.
 He first worked in Sean Xian-An Zhang’s group as a master degree graduate student majored in organic chemistry.
 In 2013, he joined Prof. Wenjing Tian’s group and then got PhD with a major in polymer chemistry and physics from Jilin University.
-After graduation, I first worked as a postdoctoral research associate in the Prof. Zhaochao Xu’s lab at DICP, Chinese Academy of Science for 3 years.
+After graduation, he first worked as a postdoctoral research associate in Prof. Zhaochao Xu’s lab at DICP, Chinese Academy of Science for 3 years.
 Then, he worked as a postdoctoral research associate in Prof. Xiaocun Lu’s lab at Clarkson University for another 2 years.
 In the past 10 years, he has worked in four different research labs.
-His research works focused on stimuli-responsive molecular switches, mechanochemistry, fluorophores and super-resolution single molecular location microscopy.
+His research works focused on stimuli-responsive molecular switches, mechanochemistry, fluorophores, and super-resolution single molecular location microscopy.
 Qingkai joined the Aprahamian Group in the summer of 2021.
 In his spare time, he enjoys playing ping pong, cooking delicious food, and traveling with his family. |